 The second-most populous city in Brazil, Rio de Janeiro also known as “Marvelous City” (Cidade Maravilhosa – in Portuguese) should be on your bucket list.
 One week in Rio is not a lot of time to see all the city has to offer.
 Busy beaches, incredible landscapes, cultural experiences and great nightlife, Rio is one of the most visited cities in South America.
+The best place to stay is in Ipanema or Copacabana districts so you can enjoy the beach at anytime.
+Otherwise staying in any district of the South Zone (Zona Sul) near a subway station you will be fine.
+The city center can be a cheaper option but you must know which areas are safe or not.
+Book your accommodation here to support my website.

 Above I present you a one week itinerary to enjoy to the fullest this paradise.